maximiliancw/tinybase/docs/guide/scheduling.md

 [scheduler]
 enabled = true           # Enable/disable scheduler
 interval_seconds = 5     # How often to check for due tasks
+token_cleanup_interval = 60  # Token cleanup interval in scheduler ticks
 ```

+**Token Cleanup Interval**: Controls how often expired authentication tokens are cleaned up.
+The value is in scheduler ticks - for example, with `interval_seconds = 5` and `token_cleanup_interval = 60`, cleanup runs every 5 minutes (60 × 5s).
+This can also be configured via the Admin UI Settings page.

 ### Disabling the Scheduler